openedx/docs.openedx.org/source/educators/concepts/accessibility/design_for_mobile.rst

 Index <Accessibility Index>`.

 The percentage of learners who access MOOCs using smartphones is increasing every day.
-Courses on you Open edX instance may be viewed on smartphones using the Android and iPhone apps, although we still recommend that learners complete graded assignments on a desktop computer, depending on the type of assessments that their courses include.
+Courses on your instance may be viewed on smartphones using the Android and iPhone apps, although we still recommend that learners complete graded assignments on a desktop computer, depending on the type of assessments that their courses include.
 For information on which exercises and tools are